withoutclass/DavidLeeBot-TT-Bot/README.md

 * platforms - Returns the number of each type of computer (pc, linux, mac, chrome, iPhone) in the room.

+* mood, .mood, themood - returns the current mood of the room (set by admins)

+* theme, .theme, thetheme - returns the current theme of the room (set by admins)

 ### Room enforcement commands
 (these are all currently disabled, as the waitlist functionality is turned off for this particular instance of this bot)